AustinHull/SteamPebble/README.md

 # Wrist Steam
+NOTE: AS OF JANUARY 2019, ANY AND ALL SUPPORT FOR STEAMPEBBLE IS DISCONTINUED DUE TO THE PEBBLE LINE OF HARDWARE BEING DISCONTINUED.
+ANY INTERESTED DEVELOPERS ARE STILL FREE TO FORK AND WORK WITH MY EXISTING PROJECT CONTRIBUTIONS AT THEIR LEISURE!

 Hull Softworks'(Austin Hull's) open-source Pebble application is intended to - at least to a certain degree - bridge the gap between Steam users and their Pebble smart watches!

 Note: License details are currently present in all code files of this project, but may still be added to this readme later.